dshin25k/projds/README.md

 ### Images

--   When writing or editing a post, maximum 2 images may be inserted.
-    The images will be located at the top and/or at the bottom of the page.
-There will be 2 different upload slots, which will determine the image location (top & bottom) and the image filename.
+-   When writing or editing a post, only 1 image may be inserted.
+The images will be located at the top of the page.

 -   Only the images in `.jpg` format with the size under 1 MB will be accepted.

--   When uploaded, an image will be renamed according to the predefined naming convention: `rowid` of the corresponding row in `posts` table + `t` or `b` indicating top or bottom location.
+-   When uploaded, the image will be renamed after `rowid` value of the corresponding row in `posts` table.
 The renamed image will be stored in a separate directory named after each username.
+(Ex:
-(Ex: `/images/dshin/25a.jpg`) This is to ensure unique image names.
+    `/images/dshin/250.jpg`) This is to ensure unique image names.

 -   `posts` table will store only the _path_ of images.